 - Flatulence: Bacteria can ferment carbohydrates in the small intestine and increase the production of gas.

 - Bloating and abdominal fullness: Accumulation of increased gas can stretch your abdomen and make you feel uncomfortably full.

 - Abdominal cramps and pain: Excess gas, which causes abdominal distension, can result in discomfort and pain, too.

 - Diarrhea: When bacteria ferments food, toxic byproducts that irritate the lining of your small intestine and lead to diarrhea can be released.
 Bacteria can also break apart bile salts, which can then stimulate water secretion in the colon and cause diarrhea.

 - Constipation: The presence of microorganisms that lead to the production of excess methane can cause constipation.

-- Fatty stool: Some bacteria may make it difficult for your body to absorb fats, leading to the excretion of excess fat in your stools.
+- Fatty stool: Some bacteria may make it difficult for your body to absorb fats, leading to the excretion of excess fat

 - Weight loss: Because the bacteria in your small intestine consume the food you eat, you may not get sufficient calories and lose weight.

 Advanced cases of SIBO can also cause malnutrition, dehydration, liver disease, problems with blood clotting because of vitamin deficiency, and poor bone health (osteoporosis or osteomalacia).